isomerpages/moe-crescentgirlssch/_cradle/National Digital Explorer/National Digital Explorer (NDE).md

 <img src="/images/nde1.png" style="width:45%">

 <p style="text-align:justify;">Crescent Girls’ School is partnering ICDL Asia, which offers the world’s leading computer skills certification, to organise the inaugural National Digital Explorer (NDE) initiative.
 NDE is a nationwide digital literacy initiative designed to empower students to learn real-world skills that enable them to think critically and be more productive learners.
-It is targeted at all upper primary school pupils (Primary 4 to 6) and secondary school students. </p>
+It is targeted at all upper primary school pupils (Primary 3 to 6), secondary school, JC and MI students. </p>

 <p style="text-align:justify;">To nurture future-ready students for the modern workplace, this initiative will focus on equipping students with key skills and knowledge on the effective use of office productivity tools.</p>